The Bankrate promise

 How do biweekly mortgage payments work?

-Let’s say you buy a $350,000 home tomorrow with a 30-year mortgage and a 10 percent down payment.
-Your principal is $315,000, and your interest rate is 7 percent.
-Your first mortgage payment breakdown would look like this:
+Let’s say you buy a $350,000 home with 10 percent down, financed with a 30-year, fixed-rate mortgage at 7 percent.
+Your first mortgage payment would look like this:

-A biweekly mortgage payment plan involves making half of that mortgage payment, or $1,047.50, every two weeks, for a total of 26 payments each year.
 At that rate, by the end of the year, you’d have paid $27,235 — $2,095 more than what you would have paid if you had made payments once a month.
-That extra payment, though, goes entirely toward your principal, adding up to a huge chunk of savings and a much faster payoff:
+That extra payment, though, goes entirely toward your principal, adding up to savings and a much faster payoff:

 |Interest total||Payoff time|

 Pros and cons of biweekly mortgage payments

 - Long-term savings: The biggest upside to biweekly mortgage payments is the ability to save big on interest.
 In the above example, you’d save more than $31,000 in interest in the first 10 years.